Eco Community

 The general education program consists of a mandatory Basic Environmental Training course as a first step, followed by echelon-based training courses in which non-management employees, managers, and executives learn what action they need to take in their respective positions to address environmental issues.
 In the professional education program, employees select the courses they need in their particular area in order to acquire the skills and knowledge required for environmental action.
 We also build general environmental awareness among all personnel in a variety of ways, including through environmental messages from management to all employees and by implementing special actions during Environmental Sustainability Month and Energy Conservation Month.

-1 This is the number of persons who took Basic Environmental Training II during the period it was offered (July 2022 to March 2023).
-ISO 14001 figures show the number of certified person as of the end of March 2023.
+1 This is the number of persons who took Basic Environmental Training during the period it was offered (July 2023 to March 2024).
+ISO 14001 figures show the number of certified person as of the end of March 2024.

 Development of local and social environmental human resources